LogoLogo

 Understanding Intents

 Intents represent the goals or purposes behind a user's interaction with Parloa.
-They are composed of utterances, which are specific expressions or phrases users may use when engaging with the bot.
+They are composed of , which are specific expressions or phrases users may use when engaging with the bot.
 An intent could be as straightforward as a greeting or as complex as a request for detailed information.

 Within the Speech Assets, the Intents window is your central hub for managing user intentions.